 Launch of the ‘Kitchen Conversations’ book, Winchburgh 2019

 Often, Valentina provides guest lectures for universities — most recently for the University of the Highlands & Islands fully online MLitt in Scottish Heritage.
-She is external examiner for Heriot-Watt University in Cultural Heritage and Tourism.
+She was external examiner for Heriot-Watt University in Cultural Heritage and Tourism until 2024.
+In 2023, as Heritage Project Manager with the Theatre Royal, Dumfries, Scotland’s oldest working theatre, Valentina developed a series of new theatre tours.
+She was Lead Researcher on Food Heritage Scotland, supported by Scotland Food and Drink.

 E-mail: info@valentinabold.org